DandyLyons/notes/content/Media DB/books/Redeeming Productivity (2022)/Redeeming Productivity (2022).md/Redeeming Productivity (2022).md

   - Goals are valuable if they seek to glorify God.
   - Planning and goal setting are practical applications of wisdom in stewardship.

-### Pillar 5 - The Motivation of Productivity: You Will Give An Account To God
+### Ch.
+9 Pillar 5 - The Motivation of Productivity: You Will Give An Account To God
 #### 1. Introduction to the Motivation for Productivity
 - **Timestamp: 03:14:22-03:14:28**
   - The chapter focuses on the fifth pillar of Christian productivity.